allamlobna/nyc_motor_vehicle_accidents/README.md

 CONTRIBUTING_FACTOR_VEHICLE_4 = REPLACE(CONTRIBUTING_FACTOR_VEHICLE_4, 'Illnesss', 'Illness'),
 CONTRIBUTING_FACTOR_VEHICLE_5 = REPLACE(CONTRIBUTING_FACTOR_VEHICLE_5, 'Illnesss', 'Illness')
 ```
-To make sure that the contributing factors that were used were the same throughout all columns, I compared the columns to check if there were any differences.
+To make sure that the contributing factors were the same throughout all 5 columns, I compared the columns to see if there were any differences.
 ```sql
 SELECT DISTINCT CONTRIBUTING_FACTOR_VEHICLE_1 FROM [nyc_motor_vehicle_collisions].[dbo].[VEHICLE_COLLISIONS_TEMP]
 EXCEPT